kp272/Computer-Programming-for-Psychology/FINAL Project/README.md

 Words remained on the screen until the response was collected

-each block looks something like this and I randmized this:
+Each block looks something like this where it has 18 trials.
+I randmized these 18 trials.
+So in total, there were 36 responses in total:

 control (6 trials)